 The process for gaining access to Production is similar to the process regarding gaining access to the Sandbox.
-When Ingenico ePayments has approved your application as our client and the paperwork is done, you will be issued a unique password set link by e-mail for the Production Configuration Center.
+When Worldline has approved your application as our client and the paperwork is done, you will be issued a unique password set link by e-mail for the Production Configuration Center.
 There, you can choose your password, login and get access to your unique API key.
 With this API key you can start using our SDKs and Server REST APIs.

 How to use the API key on the Server API